-Amazed with his talent and process, we sat down with Michael to learn more about his life, artistic process and the inspiration behind our Eclectic Eye mural.
+Amazed by his talent and process, we sat down with Michael to learn more about his life, artistic process and the inspiration behind our Eclectic Eye mural.

 I’m actually headed to Detroit in two weeks on an unclear trip to paint some more murals.
 But I’ll always come back to Memphis.
 My friends have their lives rooted here, so I’m rooted here in that way.
 I’m not a big regionalist, in that a city to me isn’t much more than the friends I have in it.
 Memphis means a lot to me because it has a lot of people I love in it.